splunk/splunk-sdk-java/README.md

 Save the file as **.splunkrc** in the current user's home directory.

-*   For example on Mac OS X, save the file as:
+*   For example, on Mac OS X, save the file as:

         ~/.splunkrc